nucleus-js/design/api/uv.md

 This addon is located at `global.nucleus.uv` in the JS runtime.

-## Event Loop
+## `uv_loop_t` - Event Loop

-Libuv loop instances will not be exposed directly to JavaScript because it generally complicates things needlessly.
+Libuv `uv_loop_t` instances will not be exposed directly to JavaScript because it generally complicates things needlessly.
 If your VM supports having multiple threads, then each one generally needs to have it's own event loop.
 Pairing event loops with VM contexts with threads seems to work well.